start

 # Add an object

-Next we add an object to the field, using thexr-meshAnd built-in geometric data, materials, create a cube:
+Next we add an object to the field, usingxr-meshand the built-in geometry data and materials to create a cube:

 <xr-scene>